KojinKuro/whats-cookin/README.md

 ## Context

 This website was created in our 7th and 8th week of Turing School of Software and Design.
 This was a group project of three team memebers.
 This project took around 75 hours total, averaging 25 hours split amongst each memeber.
+This was built according to the following [spec sheet](https://frontend.turing.edu/projects/module-2/whats-cookin-part-one.html).
+There was no design comp provided for this project so our team designed [our own](https://www.figma.com/file/sASmZkfzWbXObPqYVOh9vQ/Figma-basics?type=design&node-id=1669%3A162202&mode=design&t=KfxDWyuUGfOfMnEr-1).

 ## Wins